About Everbloom

 Meet Dianne, Resin flower artist

-Based in Kerikeri in the Bay of Islands, Dianne can preserve flowers from all over New Zealand.
-She’ll work closely with you to ensure the process is as smooth as possible.
+I will work closely with you to ensure the process is as smooth as possible.

-An artist with a love of nature, Dianne grew up around flowers.
-Her grandparents owned the first Interflora in Auckland, so when it comes to preserving your special flowers, she knows her petals!
-Dianne was using resin to coat painted snowboards, when a friend asked if she could preserve her wedding flowers in resin so that she could share them with her family as gifts.
-And so - after much experimenting and quite a bit of trial and error - Dianne’s love for creating floral keepsakes became Everbloom.
+I was using resin to coat artwork, when a friend asked if I could preserve her wedding flowers in resin so that she could share them with her family as gifts.
+And so - after much experimenting preserving flowers and mixing resin - a lot of trial and error - I now create floral keepsakes so that special flowers can be enjoyed for many years to come.
+Everbloom resin was born..

 Choosing the best flowers for preserving in resin